config

 Migrate to New Machine

-# On old machine
+# On old machine (will prompt for encryption passphrase)

-entra-auth-cli config export --include-secrets > profiles-backup.json
+entra-auth-cli config export -p production --include-secrets -o profiles-backup.enc

 # Transfer file to new machine

-scp profiles-backup.json user@newmachine:/tmp/
+scp profiles-backup.enc user@newmachine:/tmp/

-# On new machine
+# On new machine (will prompt for decryption passphrase)

-entra-auth-cli config import --file /tmp/profiles-backup.json
+entra-auth-cli config import -i /tmp/profiles-backup.enc

 # Verify